 The Institute for Enology and Viticulture offers courses that allow students to earn certificates in Viticulture and in Fermentation Science, an Associate degree in Applied Arts and Sciences in Enology & Viticulture, and a transfer Associate Degree in Applied Arts and Sciences in Enology & Viticulture.
-Students may also choose to earn an AAS in Energy Systems Technology with a concentration in Cellar Maintenance through the Energy Systems department.
+Students may also choose to earn a Cellar Master - Short Certificate the Energy Systems department.